-You should have received a letter from the Central Student Administration (CSA) of the University of Twente with a student number, email address etc. With this data you have access to Blackboard in order to register for courses and Osiris in order to register for exams at the University of Twente.
+1. You should have received a letter from the Central Student Administration (CSA) of the University of Twente with a student number, email address etc. With this data you have access to Osiris in order to register for courses at the University of Twente.